keonho-kim/MyCompetitions/Notebooks-By-Competition/2022-Kaggle-AMEX-Default-Classification/README.md

 ​	We can summarize all competitors' methods in two types of approaches.

  	1. Aggregating by Customer ID
-     	- Decision Tree Models : XGBoost, LGBM and CatBoost
+     	- Decision Tree Models
-     	- Tabular NN models : TabNet, TabTransformer, FT Transformer, SAINT
+     	- Tabular NN models
  	2. Augmenting past history
-     - NN approaches : RNN, GRU, LSTM
+     - NN  : RNN, GRU, LSTM

 ​	My personal test showed that the first approach is superior to the latter.
 I think this is maninly due to 'Augument' itself.
 It works nicely on image-related ML models as shown in SOTA super resolution models ([check this awesome work](https://github.com/stroking-fishes-ml-corp/A-ESRGAN) and [repo](https://github.com/ChaofWang/Awesome-Super-Resolution#2022)).
 But the problem is - we are not dealing with unstructured data.
 What if we want to 'augment' dataset, our expectation is generating new information by referencing.
 Unfortunately, augment past history is nothing more than filling with zeores and null valeus (for categoricals).
 I still believe augmentation is *theoretically justifiable* idea to make input for RNN families by giving them a same length, simply put, each of customers truly does not have previous history!
 But ***practically***?